UoMResearchIT/r-tidyverse-digital-humanities/_episodes/14-dplyr.md

 ## Using select()

-If, for example, we wanted to move forward with only a few of the variables in our dataframe we could use the `select()` function.
+If, for example, we wanted to move forward with only a few of the variables in our dataframe we use the `select()` function.
 This will keep only the variables you select.